PhD courses

 Methods and Special Topic Courses

-These courses are irregularly given.
+The following courses are irregularly given.

 Qualitative research methodologies in Psychology (7.5 credits)

-The course offers an overview of methodologies used in qualitative research in Psychology including their philosophical assumptions, applications as well as other important issues related to qualitative research.
+The course offers an overview of methodologies used in qualitative research in Psychology, including their philosophical assumptions, applications as well as other important issues related to qualitative research.

 Course information: